 Located close to beaches, waterfalls, and parks, as well as the city center, the Marmara Antalya in Turkey makes our list of unusual hotels.
 Why?
 Because part of it revolves, offering different views to guests throughout the day.
 Wake up to oversee the poolscape one day, wake up the next day to views of the Andes Mountains or the Mediterranean Sea.

-This 5-star hotel features 232 rooms spread across 2 buildings – a tower and a round annex structure adjacent to the pool.
+This 5-star hotel features 232 rooms spread across 2 buildings – a tower and a circular annex structure adjacent to the pool.
 Ironically, both buildings look completely different as though they are entirely separate properties.
 Nothing bonds them together as a hotel complex – not the shape, color, or even a logo or signage.
 Only the interiors are similar, with well-appointed, luxury rooms and suites.

 The resort offers a ballroom and a fitness center featuring yoga classes and a workout gym.
 Sailing and snorkeling are also available on site.